JLospinoso/jlospinoso.github.io/_posts/2017-03-04-gargoyle-memory-analysis-evasion.md

 [25]: https://cseweb.ucsd.edu/~hovav/dist/rop.pdf
 [26]: https://github.com/sashs/Ropper

 [gargoyle][1] is a technique for hiding _all_ of a program's executable code in non-executable memory.
-At some programmer-defined interval, gargoyle will wake up--with some ROP trickery--mark itself executable and do some work:
+At some programmer-defined interval, gargoyle will wake up--and with some ROP trickery--mark itself executable and do some work:

 ![gargoyle Infographic](https://raw.githubusercontent.com/JLospinoso/gargoyle/master/infographic_web.png)